Udaipur - The City of Lakes

 The total area of the city is around 64 sq km. and it can be reached by air through the Maharana Udai Singh airport or through train that reaches the Udaipur railway station located within the city bounds.

-The distances from other major Indian cities are as follows
+The distances from Udaipur to other major Indian cities by road are as follows

 - Jaipur - 418 km